Manu2497/User-eXperience-Design-Project-Work/README.md

 # UXD Project Work - UNIMORE 2020/2021

-This is a group project work for the course of User eXperience Desing (UXD) done at University of Modena and Reggio Emilia (UNIMORE) in the second semester of the accademic year of 2020/2021.
+This is a group project work done for the course of [User eXperience Desing (UXD)](https://personale.unimore.it/rubrica/contenutiad/mperuzzini/2021/64650/N0/N0/9999) teached at University of Modena and Reggio Emilia (UNIMORE) in the second semester of the accademic year of 2020/2021.

 ### The Team "Segnali di Fumo"